paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 ## 3. Deploying the Application to Kubernetes
 ### 3.0 Deploy using Manifests
+> [!TIP]
+> You can deploy the application to Kubernetes using the provided deployment.yaml file:
 ```sh
 kubectl apply -f deployment.yaml
 ```

 ### 3.1 Or Deploy via Helm Charts - Helm Chart Overview
+> [!TIP]
-* This repository includes a simple Helm chart (in the fibonacci/ directory, for example) that deploys the fibonacci container into Kubernetes.
+> This repository includes a simple Helm chart (in the fibonacci/ directory, for example) that deploys the fibonacci container into Kubernetes.
 The key files are:

 * Chart.yaml – Chart metadata.
 * values.yaml – Default values (e.g., image, replicas, etc.).
 * templates/ – Contains Kubernetes manifests (Deployment, Service, etc.).

 ### 3.2 Creating Secret
+> [!TIP]
+> Create a secret to pull the image from Docker Hub:
 ```sh
 kubectl create secret docker-registry regcred \
 --docker-server=docker.io \